Ethan826/tablexi-coding-challenge/README.md

 #### Example

-Note that these examples are simplified by removing the fact that we use `Immutable.List`, that the menu items are actually objects that also contain the food name, and that there are some quirks with nesting and flattening lists of lists.
+Note that these examples are simplified by eliding the facts that we use `Immutable.List`, that the menu items are actually objects that also contain the food name, and that there are some quirks with nesting and flattening lists of lists.